a2o/snoopy/doc/CONTRIBUTING.md

 - src/inputregistry.h     (one reference)
 - src/inputregistry.c     (two references)

+## New filter development rules

-Rules for filter development are the same as for new input providers, with the following additional specifics:
+Rules for filter development are the same as for new input provider development, with the following additional specifics:

 - filters are located in src/filters
 - each filter is passed two arguments: logMessage and filter argument (if any,